nevermined-io/sdk-js/README.md

 ### Integration Tests

-Besides a running `ganache-cli` instance, a locally running Nevermind network is required.
-To do so before running the tests, use [Nevermind Tools](https://github.com/keyko-io/nevermined-tools):
+Besides a running `ganache-cli` instance, a locally running Nevermined network is required.
+To do so before running the tests, use [Nevermined Tools](https://github.com/keyko-io/nevermined-tools):

 ```bash
 git clone https://github.com/keyko-io/nevermined-tools